 In April 2014, the new Clinical Trials Regulation, (EU) No 536/2014 (Clinical Trials Regulation) was adopted, which replaced the Clinical Trials Directive 2011/20/EC on January 31, 2022.
 The Clinical Trials Regulation is directly applicable in all the EU Member States, meaning no national implementing legislation is required.
 The transitory provisions of the new Regulation offer sponsors the possibility to choose between the requirements of the previous Directive and the new Regulation if the request for authorization of a clinical trial is submitted in the year after the new Regulation became applicable.
 If a clinical trial continues for more than three years from the day on which the Clinical Trials Regulation became applicable the Clinical Trials Regulation will at that time begin to apply to the clinical trial.
 The new Clinical Trials Regulation aims to simplify and streamline the approval of clinical trials in the EU.
-The main characteristics of the regulation include: a streamlined application procedure via a single-entry point, the Clinical Trials Information Systems, or "CTIS"; a single set of documents to be prepared and submitted for the applications for clinical trials, which is divided in two parts.
+The main characteristics of the regulation include: a streamlined application procedure via a single-entry point, the Clinical Trials Information Systems, or "CTIS"; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures for clinical trial sponsors; and a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
 Part I is assessed by coordinated assessment of the competent authorities of all EU Member States in which an application for authorization of a clinical trial has been submitted (Member States concerned), of the review of a Reference Member State.
 Part II is assessed separately by each Member State concerned.
 Strict deadlines have been established for the assessment of clinical trial applications.
 The role of the relevant ethics committees in the assessment procedure will continue to be governed by the national law of the concerned EU Member State.
 However, overall related timelines will be defined by the Clinical Trials Regulation.